RedMirrow/Projects/README.md

 # Courses Done
-Kaggle Intro to Machine learning - Entered the competition and finished with a score of 18095 (rounded)
+MAE score - The lower the score the more accurate the model Kaggle Intro to Machine learning - Entered the competition and finished with a MAE score of 18095 (rounded)